griffinbran/Real-Estate-Statistical-Modeling/README.md

 # Real Estate Statistical Modeling with Feature Engineering

-**Problem Statement:** The tech savvy daughter of a real estate tycoon acquired property by inheritance of her late mother’s assets.
-Data-driven insights were requested to make informed decisions regarding the sale of, or investment in, each property to maximize profit between the years 2006-2010.
+#### **Problem Statement:**
+> When it comes to appraisal of individual real estate, the quality and quantity of many physical property attributes must be considered for accuracy.
+Examples of typical questions are not limited to location, size, and the ratio of bedrooms-to-bathrooms.
+In this project, supervised machine learning is used for the prediction of more than 800 housing prices in Ames, Iowa from 2006-2010.
+It is demonstrated that the baseline null model can be improved upon by the inclusion of carefully chosen explanatory features.
+Furthermore, the model produces data-driven insights capable of informing decisions to optimize ROI as it relates to the sale of, or investment in, individual properties.

-**Exploration of the following specific questions:**
+#### **Exploration of the following specific questions:**
 * Are location and size the most important factors in the final sale price of a home?
 * What can a property owner do to improve home value?

 ---
-### Contents
+## Contents

 * [EDA & Data Cleaning](#eda_and_cleaning)
 * [Preprocessing & Feature Engineering](#preprocessing_and_feature_engineering)